La Hoya, Esquel Argentina

 Buenos Aires Argentina.

-La Hoya Accommodations Listings
+Esquel Accommodations Listings

 Esquel Argentina

 Esquel is a simple Patagonian town and is very different to the cutesy resort towns further north in the Lakes District.
 This old mining town is somewhat unattractive in parts.
-Even the brand new buildings seem to look old, and the locals drive clapped out Fiat and Renault cars that come from the 70s.
+Even the brand new buildings seem to look old, and the locals drive clapped out Fiat and Renault cars from the 70s.
 However this lack of sophistication is part of the appeal of the place.
 In Esquel you feel like you’ve found the real Argentina, not a town that’s been embellished and prettied up for the tourists.

 Esquel has lots of restaurants where you can get your South American fix of meat and a red wine or six.
 For a relatively small town the nightlife in Esquel can be impressive, and after a late night of partying, don’t worry about being woken up at the crack of dawn because the sun rise in winter is delightfully late too!